 Choices featured are Kona Longboard Lager from Hawaii, Echigo Koshihikari Rice from Japan, Far Yeast Kagua Rouge, a Japanese inspired ale, from Belgium; and Sunday Beer Light & Tight Lager from Brooklyn.

 Dessert at noreetuh is a perfect pairing for those with a sweet tooth.
 Chef’s Chocolate Haupia Sundae, for example, is a completely different sundae experience with almonds, graham crackers, Hawaiian black salt, and coconut ice cream.

-The new Chocolate Macadamia Nut Brownie may be the best brownie one will ever taste.
+The Chocolate Macadamia Nut Brownie may be the best brownie one will ever taste.
 It is a classic brownie that is moist and perfectly chocolatey with macadamia nuts for a little crunch.
 The brownie is paired with their coconut ice cream.
 Their black sesame ice cream has notes of peanut flavor, which also makes for a great pairing for the brownie.

 Noreetuh is currently open Wednesday-Sunday for dinner beginning at 5pm.
 Lunch is served Saturday and Sunday beginning at 11:30am.
 Outdoor and indoor dining is available.

 Noreetuh is available to book for large groups and parties.
 View their group dining menu here.